romangrb/mean-stack-setup-es6/readme.md

-##Running the code
 To run the sample, open a command prompt and execute the following commands:

- -  npm install (to install node.js dependencies)
+ 1.  npm install (to install node.js dependencies)
- -  bower install (to install front-end packages)
+ 2.  bower install (to install front-end packages)
- -  npm run gulp (to start the server)
+ 3.  npm run gulp (to start the server)

-To understand internals of this code sample, read my Sitepoint article on <a href="http://www.sitepoint.com/writing-angularjs-apps-using-es6/" target="_blank">Writing Angular Apps using ES6</a>.